myIR, payments and more

 - You can choose the six-monthly filing option if the value of your total sales was less than $500,000 in the last 12 months or will most likely be less than $500,000 in the next 12 months.

 - You only have to file two returns a year, but it can be a big job to account for six months' worth of trading in one go.

 You can change to any filing frequency you qualify for at any time.
-Just send us a secure email through myIR Secure Online Services.
+You can do this by submitting a Change GST registration request (find in your My GST tab) in myIR Secure Online Services.